 sfarsit articol

-The Thunder have a total of about 30M salary space this summer, ranking among the top five in the league.
+The Thunder have a total of regarding 30M salary space this summer, ranking among the top five in the league.
 They had the financial resources to pursue a star player, but the Thunder already had a well-established system.
-Adding another star could disrupt their existing chemistry, so the team decided to make minor adjustments to their current lineup and offered Hartenstein an 87M contract over three years.
+Adding another star might disrupt their existing chemistry, so the team decided to make minor adjustments to their current lineup and offered Hartenstein an 87M contract over three years.
 The contract includes Knicks center Isaiah Hartenstein, who had a strong performance last season.

 Following the Knicks’ trade of Mikal Bridges and their salary approaching the luxury tax line, many speculated that it would be difficult for the Knicks to retain Hartenstein.
 According to a survey by “The Athletic” writer Fred Katz, Hartenstein’s average annual salary in his next contract was projected to be between 15M and 22.5M.
 Ultimately, the Thunder offered a higher bid, committing almost all their remaining salary cap space to secure him, and successfully signed Hartenstein.